July 16, 2022

-How Do CMMS Systems Work?
+How do CMMS Systems Work?

 Most CMMS platforms include four primary elements:

-• Operator Interfaces are the core of the CMMS experience.
+1. Operator Interfaces are the core of the CMMS experience.
 Essentially, they are the smartphone and desktop screens that allow you to navigate features for recording equipment information; creating, assigning, and tracking maintenance tasks; monitoring inventory; messaging maintenance technicians, and tracking asset history.

-• Reporting Dashboards synthesize your collected information into KPI-driven reports that can provide insight into process inefficiencies.
+2. Reporting Dashboards synthesize your collected information into KPI-driven reports that can provide insight into process inefficiencies.
 For example, you might generate a report comparing the time and cost spent repairing an asset in 2019 versus 2020 before making a capital purchase decision.

-Why Use CMMS with Your Organization
+Why Use CMMS With Your Organization

-There are many reasons to adopt computerized maintenance management programs.
-However, the primary motivating factor—for most companies—is to save money.
+These days, the primary motivating factor—for most companies—is to save money.
 CMMS features allow operational managers to track maintenance activities, implement advanced maintenance processes, automate workflows, and make cost-effective decisions in a manner that is nearly impossible without digital organization.

-Monitor Downtime
+Reduce Downtime

-Due to extraordinary global economic growth, many operational managers are now under pressure to maintain intense production schedules and reduce asset downtime, with proactive maintenance strategies.
+Due to extraordinary global economic growth, many operational managers are now under pressure to maintain intense production schedules and reduce asset downtime with proactive maintenance strategies.
 Factor in the responsibility of managing hundreds of assets, and is it any wonder companies are increasingly looking toward CMMS digital management solutions?

-Identify Indirect Costs
+Eliminate Indirect Costs

 Indirect maintenance costs lurk underneath the surface in the form of reduced asset lifecycles, high energy costs, lost production, late deliveries, inefficient equipment scheduling, and various wasted resources.
 And direct maintenance costs appear in the form of labor, materials, contracts, and overhead expenses.
 These are the problems CMMS services seek to solve by making proactive maintenance a realistic, achievable, and stress-free goal.

-Increased Transparency and Accountability
+Increase Transparency and Accountability

 Another benefit for many organizational leaders using CMMS is increased transparency.
 For better or worse, maintenance management software emphasizes the areas where departments are already excelling and the areas that need improvement.